 FMedSci FRSA FRCP FRCOG FRSB FREng

-Religion addiction can be described as when the outward forms and other aspects of religion become life disabling.
+Hyper-religiosity, also referred to as religion addiction, is a form of behavioral addiction and can be described as when the outward forms and other aspects of religion become life disabling.
 It is the ill-fitting grasp of the role of religion and God in one’s life and is a disability that can lead to isolation from others because one thinks God is constantly demanding, vengeful and punishing.
 Others who do not practice religion the same way are believed to be contaminating to the addicted person, and this belief fights the drive to what are considered historic descriptions of authentic religion.
 When combined with extremist religiopolitical narratives, religion addiction almost always leads to dangerous forms of radicalization.
 Religion addiction does not produce anything of personal or social value and in fact is often dangerous and destructive.

 Numerous studies now show religion has a neurological connection and is linked to the nucleus accumbens also referred to as the ‘reward centre’ which also controls feelings of addiction.